Reconstructing the metric in group field theory: Spacetime metric as a conserved current

 There are two minus signs in the relation (\ref{inversemetric}); the one inside the brackets comes from the assumption that $g_{\mu\nu}$, and hence also $j^{AB}$, has negative determinant (coming from a Lorentzian signature).
 The overall minus sign can be traced back to the minus sign in the action (\ref{scalaraction}), which comes from the assumption that the metric $g_{\mu\nu}$ has one negative and three positive eigenvalues (the ``East Coast'' signature convention).
 Of course, classically these assumptions are reasonable, but in a quantum gravity setting it may not be a priori clear whether we can fix the metric signature or the number of positive and negative eigenvalues; see \cite{Alexandre:2023nmh} for a recent discussion of a general classical framework in which all possible signatures may co-exist.
 Adopting the ``West Coast'' signature convention throughout would change the signature of $g^{\mu\nu}$ but also add an additional minus sign in (\ref{jcurrent}), leading to a $(j^\mu)^A$ of the same signature $(+---)$.
 We will come back to a discussion of this point when looking at concrete examples.

 When coupling these matter fields to general relativity, we obtain a diffeomorphism-invariant theory in which $g_{\mu\nu}$ becomes dynamical.
 The condition $\partial_\mu\chi^A=\delta^A_\mu$ is a local gauge-fixing of this gauge symmetry, which can be seen as a specific case of the {\em harmonic gauge} condition $\Box x^\mu=0$ whose use has a long history in classical general relativity \cite{fouresbruhat,fock,Wald:1984rg}.
-Whereas the harmonic gauge condition in general does not uniquely fix the gauge (there are many solutions to it for a general $g_{\mu\nu}$), the ``scalar field gauge'' we are adopting here does fix it completely, assuming it is well-defined.
+Whereas the harmonic gauge condition in general does not uniquely fix the gauge (there are many solutions to it for a general $g_{\mu\nu}$), the ``scalar field gauge'' we are adopting here does fix it completely, assuming it is well-defined by \eqref{eq:nondeg}.
 For free massless scalar fields, this gauge does not determine which of the coordinate directions given by $\chi^A$ are timelike, spacelike or null, unlike for dust constructions such as \cite{Brown:1994py} which are more suited to a $(3+1)$ splitting in which spacelike and timelike directions need to be separated.

 The central result of this discussion is (\ref{inversemetric}), which tells us how to compute all components of the inverse metric from the symmetric $j^{AB}$.
+Due to its direct relation to the metric, $j^{AB}$ for the scalar field action given in \eqref{scalaraction} is symmetric in its two indices when written in the relational coordinate system.
+(For more general scalar field actions, this might change and the construction would not work.)
 In a quantum theory in which $j^{AB}$ can be defined as an operator, one can define an effective $g^{AB}$, e.g., from expectation values of $j^{AB}$ in a semiclassical state by using (\ref{inversemetric}).
 In the following we will see that a GFT coupled to four scalar fields does have an operator analogue of $j^{AB}$ (given by the GFT energy-momentum tensor) and hence an effective spacetime metric can be written down unambiguously.
+Clearly, this operator analogue needs to be symmetric as well, which will be the case for the GFT energy-momentum tensor we construct in section \ref{sec:GFTTAB}.